What is a Piston Compressor and How Does it Work?

 Control Gear stocks a wide range of super-efficient, reliable compressors suitable for most industrial use cases.

 Our Atlas Copco oil-lubricated LE & LT models deliver compressed air up to 30 bar.
 And the LF, LFx, and LZ models are compact, quiet, and supply 100% oil-free air.
+For high-pressure applications like PET bottle blowing, the oil-free ZD series offers solutions up to 70 bar.

 Need help choosing the best piston air compressor?
 Contact Control Gear today and let our experts help you find the best solution for your compressed air needs.